pubkey/rxdb/docs-src/rx-storage-memory-synced.md

 # Memory Synced RxStorage

 The memory synced [RxStorage](./rx-storage.md) is a wrapper around any other RxStorage.
 The wrapper creates an in-memory storage that is used for query and write operations.
-This memory instance is replicated with the underlaying storage for persistence.
+This memory instance is replicated with the underlying storage for persistence.
 The main reason to use this is to improve initial page load and query/write times.
-This is mostly usefull in browser based applications.
+This is mostly useful in browser based applications.

 ## Pros

 - Improves read/write performance because these operations run against the in-memory storage.
 - Decreases initial page load because it load all data in a single bulk request.
-It even detects if the datbase is used for the first time and then it does not have to await the creation of the persistend storage.
+It even detects if the database is used for the first time and then it does not have to await the creation of the persistent storage.

 ## Cons